vishnu1002/fuse-color/README.md

 - Open `index.html` in your browser.

 # Credits
-FuseColor is developed and maintained by Vishnu
+fusecolor is developed and maintained by Vishnu

 # License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).